CPJPRINCE/opex_manifest_generator/README.md

         -dmd, --disable-    Will, disable the creation of the meta.                 [boolean] meta-dir    Can also be enabled with output.

-        -ex     --export    Set whether to export the Auto Class, default behaviour will not create a new spreadsheet.
+        -ex     --export    Set whether to export the Auto Class, default           [boolean] behaviour will not create a new spreadsheet.

         -fmt,   --format    Set whether to export as a CSV or XLSX file.            {csv,xlsx}
                             Otherwise defaults to xlsx.

 ```

 ## Future Developments